by Steve Waldman <firstname.lastname@example.org>

 System properties override settings in c3p0.properties.
 Please see Precedence of Configuration Settings for more information.

-You can use the XML config file for all c3p0 configuration, including configuration of defaults.
-However, for users who don't want or need the extra complexity, the c3p0.properties file will continue to be supported.
+You can use the XML config file for all c3p0 configuration, including configuration of defaults, named configurations, per-user overrides, and configuration extensions.

 By default, c3p0 will look for an XML configuration file in its classloader's resource path under the name "/c3p0-config.xml".
 That means the XML file should be placed in a directly or jar file directly named in your applications CLASSPATH, in WEB-INF/classes, or some similar location.